geokit/geokit-rails/README.markdown

 *2. The gem dependency*: Geokit for Rails depends on the Geokit gem.
-Tell Rails about this dependency in `config/environment.rb`, within the initializer block: config.gem "andre-geokit", :lib=>'geokit', :source => 'http://gems.github.com'
+Tell Rails about this dependency in `config/environment.rb`, within the initializer block: config.gem "geokit"

 *If you're having trouble with dependencies ....*

-Try installing the gem manually, then adding a `require 'geokit'` to the top of `vendor/plugins/geokit-rails/init.rb` and/or `config/geokit_config.rb`.
+Try installing the gem manually (sudo gem install geokit), then adding a `require 'geokit'` to the top of `vendor/plugins/geokit-rails/init.rb` and/or `config/geokit_config.rb`.